Activision Lays Off Staff After ‘Call of Duty: Infinite Warfare’ Report

 In addition to the 20 employees from Infinity Ward, Activision also closed down its Beenox Q&A division, which, while not a development firm, is still a significant cutback in personnel.
 Beenox is still active, with about 150 employees.

-So why did Activision lay off workers despite a record setting year for earnings?
+So why did Activision lay off workers despite a record-setting year for earnings?

 The official statement released to Kotaku by Activision was “Activision Publishing is realigning our resources to support our upcoming slate and adapt to the accelerating transition to digital, including opportunities for digital add-on content.”